 Follow the formula of keeping it at 30 minutes max, and you can expect to see a noticeably lower no show rate.

-Another great way to keep no shows at bay is to remind a lead of an upcoming meeting at key intervals — something that can be done with automated reminders on Chili Piper.
+Another great way to keep no shows at bay is to remind a lead of an upcoming meeting at key intervals — something that can be done by sending automated reminder emails with Chili Piper.

 Here’s how it works.